 Types of cervical biopsies include:

-- endocervical curettage biopsy: cells are scraped from the lining of the cervical canal
+- endocervical curettage: cells are scraped from the lining of the cervical canal

 - punch biopsy: a small piece of cervical tissue is removed